greyshine/coshfi/README.md

 Jeder kann Links posten.
 Dann einfache Verwaltung für mich (Radakteure).
 Evtl. mit Schlagworten/Tags versehen z.B: für Land, Themenbereich,...

+## Updating

+## Running on local development

+### Updating node
+When starting the vue frontend (happened to me on local development) and an error is displayed like
+`ERROR You are using Node v13.10.1, but vue-cli-service requires Node ^12.0.0 || >= 14.0.0.
+Please upgrade your Node version.`

+Check here for example: https://medium.com/macoclock/update-your-node-js-on-your-mac-in-2020-948948c1ffb2

+And do see here: https://stackoverflow.com/a/65796287/845117

 ## Running on a server

     java -jar coffeeshopfinder-X.Y.jar --dir.home=<datadir>  --server.port=8080